thomaszlow/testMycilaTaskManager/docs/index.md

 - Callback
 - Debug and statistics to display execution times
 - Pause and Resume a task or a complete set of tasks
+- Async support!
+Start the loop manager in a background task as easy as calling `.asyncStart()`!

 ## Usage

+**Please have a look at the API and examples.**

 ### Simple task